-The best time to get your shot is from mid-September through October, with October being ideal – it hits the sweet spot between being early enough to ensure your body has enough time to build up immunity and late enough in the season to make sure immunity doesn't wear off by March or April, Schaffner notes.
-Don't do it much earlier either: The risk of contracting the flu climbs about 16 percent for every 28 days after vaccination, according to a 2019 study published in the journal Clinical Infectious Diseases.
+The best time to get your shot is from mid-September through October, with the goal of hitting the sweet spot between being early enough to ensure your body has time to build up immunity and late enough in the season to make sure immunity doesn’t wear off by March or April, says Ronan Factora, M.D., a geriatrician at the Cleveland Clinic’s Center for Geriatric Medicine.
+Factora also recommends you consult with your physician about timing, as peak flu season may vary from one part of the country to another.

-Also try to schedule the shot in the morning if you can.
-A 2016 study published in the journal Vaccine found that adults over 65 who were given vaccines between 9 a.m. and 11 a.m. had higher levels of protective antibodies than those given the shot between 3 p.m. and 5 p.m.
-You should also make sure you got the pneumococcal vaccine PPSV23 in order to reduce risk of pneumonia; last November, the CDC stopped routinely recommending that people over the age of 65 get the second pneumonia vaccine, PCV13, unless they have an immunocompromising condition, cerebrospinal fluid (CSF) leaks or a cochlear implant.
+Also try to schedule the shot in the morning when possible.
+A 2016 study published in the journal Vaccine found that adults over 65 who were given vaccines between 9 and 11 a.m. had higher levels of protective antibodies than those given the shot between 3 and 5 p.m.

 Yes, you may have a sore arm